 Ensure Accessibility for All

-An essential step to take before unveiling your new outdoor patio to the world is to make sure the area is ADA-compliant and accessible to all.
+An essential step before unveiling your new outdoor patio to the world is to ensure the area is ADA-compliant.
 Research the required size of outdoor furniture and doorways, and avoid narrow pathways, uneven ground, and stairs.
-If your area has stairways that are unavoidable, you will need to build an ADA-approved ramp so that individuals who use wheelchairs can access the area.
+If your area has stairways that are unavoidable, you will need to build an ADA-approved ramp.
+That way individuals who use wheelchairs can access the area.

 Make Your Covered Outdoor Dining Area Visually Pleasing